Entertainment News Roundup: R. Kelly's fate in jury's hands in sex trafficking trial; Britney Spears' calls and texts were monitored, new documentary says and more | Entertainment

 Dozens of Somalis posed for selfies and chattered excitedly in rows of red, plush seats as they waited for the start of their country's first movie screening in three decades.

-Among the crowd in the National Theatre were 24-year-old Kaif Jama, the writer, and star of both films on the program - the horror story "Hoos", about a single woman moving into an empty house, and a not-so-romantic comedy called "Date from Hell".
+Among the crowd in the National Theatre was 24-year-old Kaif Jama, the writer and star of both films on the program - the horror story "Hoos", about a single woman moving into an empty house, and a not-so-romantic comedy called "Date from Hell".

 Prada strips dresses back, foulard inspires Versace in Milan